Is There Such a Thing as "Junk Food"?

 Everything in Moderation

 The whole debate about the term junk food may prompt us to take a closer look at what we are eating and what our children are eating.
-Americans eating double cheeseburgers, sugar frosted flakes, soft drinks, candy bars, and other high-fat, low-nutrient foods on a daily basis should rethink their diet.
+Americans who consume super-sized meal deals, sugar frosted flakes, soft drinks, candy bars, and other high-fat, low-nutrient foods on a daily basis should slowly change the way they eat.

 These foods give us a lot of pleasure, but they should not be eaten every day.
 We should eat less of these foods and choose healthier options whenever possible.
 Choosing to include more fruits, vegetables

 , and whole grains can help to improve our overall health.
 Starting with small changes can make the transition easier.

 Barter PJ, Rye KA.
 Homocysteine and cardiovascular disease.
 Circulation.
 2006;99:565-566.
 Available at: http://circres.ahajournals.org/content/99/6/565.long.

 Countering fast food's health effects.
 Corporate Accountability International website.
 Available at: http://www.stopcorporateabuse.org/countering-fast-foods-health-effects.
 Accessed May 5, 2017.

 The dangers of eating fast food.
 Stony Brook University website.
 Available at: http://www.stonybrook.edu/heartlinks/fastfooddangers.pdf.
 Accessed May 5, 2017.

 Dixon HG, Scully ML, Wakefield MA, White VM, Crawford DA.
 The effects of television advertisements for junk food versus nutritious food on children's food attitudes and preferences.